stevespringett/maven-uuid-generator/README.md

 Copyright & License
 -------------------

-CycloneDX Maven Plugin is Copyright (c) Steve Springett.
+Maven UUID Generator Plugin is Copyright (c) Steve Springett.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
 See the [LICENSE] file for the full license.